 Obtain Certified Letter from the Clerk of Court

 This is important.
-Once you have had your criminal record sealed or expunged you should to go to the Clerk of Court (where your case was filed) and request a records check.
-The term used may vary from Clerk to Clerk but basically it is a “history check” through their records to see what they have in their files on you.
+Once you have had your criminal record sealed or expunged you should to go to the Clerk of Court (where your case was filed) and request a criminal records check.
+The term used may vary from Clerk to Clerk but basically it is a “criminal history check” through their records to see what they have in their files on you.

-They will require personal information to do the search – give them anything they ask for, such as date of birth, social security number, driver’s license number, etc. They also need to know the time range.
+They will require personal information to do the search – give them any information they ask for, such as date of birth, social security number, driver’s license number, etc. They also need to know the time range.
 I suggest having them search before and after the year you were arrested for a period of three to five years.
-Use your own judgment on the time frame you have them search.

 They will do the search and they will not find the sealed or expunged arrest.
 They will then certify a document indicating the results.
 Use this document (not the order) to back-up your denial of the arrest.